 Strong employees are multifaceted, and they don’t have one skill that defines their success.
 A recruiter needs a set of indicators to help recognize these important qualities in a person.

 The tech giant Google is consistently looking for different ways to identify these key qualities.
-Since Google receives millions of application yearly having a clear and concise hiring process is essential.
+Since Google receives millions of applications yearly having a clear and concise hiring process is essential.

 To continually improve their hiring process, they spend many hours in R&D in calibrating their hiring process.
 Even though your company might run at a smaller scale compared to Google, there are still many things that you can take away from their hiring process.